Lemon Loaf

 • Preheat the oven to 200C/400F.
 Line a loaf pan with parchment paper and set aside.

-• Transfer the batter into the lined loaf pan and bake for 40-45 minutes, or until a skewer comes out clean.
+• Transfer the batter to the lined loaf pan and bake for 40 minutes or until a skewer comes out clean.

 • Remove from the oven and let cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
 Once cooled, glaze the loaf and slice.